The text is from here.

 Filter Rating

-When a filter can capture particles of a certain size or larger, the size of that particle is called filtration accuracy.
+If a filter can capture particles of a certain size larger than a certain amount, the size of the particle is called filtration accuracy.

-In general, both absolute filtration accuracy and nominal filtration accuracy are used, and the definition differs depending on the manufacturer.
-Our absolute filtration accuracy is the particle size, which shows a partial separation efficiency (also called removal efficiency) of about 95% when filtration of liquids.
+Generally, absolute filtration accuracy and nominal filtration accuracy are used, and the definition differs depending on the manufacturer.
+In the case of filtration of liquids, we have an absolute filtration accuracy of particle size, which has a partial separation efficiency (also called removal efficiency) of about 95%.

 The method of measuring the filtration accuracy varies from manufacturer to manufacturer, so care must be taken when comparing it with the results of other manufacturers.
-For more information, please contact us.
+Please contact us for more information.

 Calculation for Aperture Size/Open Area